Mark Zuckerberg to face Congress amid calls for regulatory crackdown on Facebook

-During a pep talk at a Facebook community summit last summer, CEO Mark Zuckerberg reached deep into his aspirational wellspring of utopian digital dreams to explain the lofty vision for his adolescent company.
+During a pep talk at a Facebook community summit last summer, CEO Mark Zuckerberg reached deep into his wellspring of utopian digital dreams to explain the lofty vision for his adolescent company.
 Zuckerberg was clinging to his desire to buy the world a virtual Coke and teach it to sing in harmony despite having been pummeled for months on issues like fake news and privacy.

 “But our society is still divided,” he declared.
 “Now I believe we have a responsibility to do even more.
 It’s not enough to simply connect the world, we must also work to bring the world closer together.”